 An Explanation of Home Education Methods

 This is a home education style most people have heard of.
 The curriculum is provided by the government, completed at home under parent supervision and returned for marking.
 It mirrors the state curriculum, is all done for you and you simply supervise.
-The eligibility criteria for the Distance Education Centre Victoria is limited (basically to those who live a certain distance from a school or have a medical reason for not attending school).
+The eligibility criteria for the Virtual School Victoria is limited (basically to those who live a certain distance from a school or have a medical reason for not attending school).
 See their website for full details.

 Private Christian distance education organisations exist in Australia (mainly in Queensland).
 There are none in Victoria.
 Note that the VRQA do not recognise enrolment with an interstate distance education provider as meeting the requirements under the Education Act unless you also register with them for home education.